About the Manure Exchange Program

 If you have extra manure or compost:

 Please use the following form to submit basic information.
 Use the message field for any explanations or extra information you wish to provide.
-Alternatively, contact Tami Guttridge so that she can collect your information.
+If you have trouble with the form, please contact Tami Guttridge directly so that she can collect your information.

 Comments or questions are welcome.